 Cardinal and Ordinal Numbers

 These are numbers that represent quantity.
-When we say there are five apples in the basket, the number 5 represents the quantity of apples in the basket.
-If we ask the child to count the number of balls that he has, we are asking the child to represent the quantity of balls that he has, using a number.
+When we say there are five apples in the basket, the number 5 (five) represents the quantity of apples in the basket.
+If we ask a child to count the number of balls that he has, we are asking the child to represent the quantity of balls that he has, using a number.

 Cardinal and Ordinal Numbers:

 Cardinal vs Ordinal: What should I teach my child first?

 Parents need to be careful about not confusing the child by switching frequently between the two systems.
 Especially if you are teaching numbers to young children who are in the pre-primary or kindergarten age group.
 Adults are so used to using these two systems of numbers that they often fail to realise that differences between cardinal and ordinal numbers could be confusing from the child’s perspective.